-Community outreach at the WISE endeavours to connect with those in our geographical community and our parent body.
+Community outreach endeavours to connect Waldorf Education with those in our geographical community and our parent body.
 We support the Open House, Fairs, and Gateways committees.
 We also initiate ways to contribute to our neighbours and the outlying community.

 Our important subcommittees include: